-The EPA Marine Monitoring Programme analyses for pH and dissolved oxygen in water samples at a large number of marine sites around Ireland.
-There was 1 sample available from this programme for the designated shellfish area but it was compliant with the shellfish standards for pH and dissolved oxygen.
+The EPA Marine Monitoring Programme analyses for general components in water samples at a large number of marine sites around Ireland.
+However, there was no data available from this programme for the designated shellfish area.

 WFD Monitoring Programme

 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
 The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.